bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.3 - 26.12.2014 =
+* Bugfix : Error that occurs when WP is installed in a subfolder was fixed.

 = V1.0.2 - 22.12.2014 =
 * Bugfix : We fixed errors while front page displays a static page.
 * Bugfix : We removed constant __DIR__.